walakaka77/test-doc-site/parent-page-tech-adventures/child-page-1-jekyll-blog/grandchild-page-1-steps-to-host-your-jekyll-site/steps-to-host-your-jekyll-site.markdown

 image: ../../parent-page-tech-adventures/child-page-jekyll-blog/grandchild-page-1-host-a-free-blog/image-showing-a-screenshot-of-a-free-live-website.png
 ---

-# Create a Free Professional Website
+# Steps to host your Jekyll Site
 Here, we'll walk you through the step-by-step process that would allow you guys to host your own free professional website.
 We will be utilizing the Jekyll Static Site generator and hosting the site on GitHub pages completely for free!

 ## Git